-Mr. YEUNG Chi Wai (楊志偉先生), aged 62, is an independent non-executive director of our Company.
+Mr. YEUNG Chi Wai(楊志偉先生), aged 63, is an independent non-executive director of our Company.
 Mr. Yeung is the founder and director of Edwin Yeung & Company (CPA) Limited and has been practising as a certified public accountant with the firm since 1991.
 He has been an associate of the Chartered Association of Certified Accountants since 1988.
 Mr. Yeung became an associate member and a fellow member of the Hong Kong Institute of Certified Public Accountants in 1989 and 1996, respectively.
 Mr. Yeung has been a fellow member of the Association of Chartered Certified Accountants since 1993, an associate of the Institute of Chartered Accountants in England and Wales since 2005 and a Fellow Member of CPA Australia since 2010.
 He was awarded the Medal of Honour by the Government of the Hong Kong Special Administrative Region (the "Government of Hong Kong") in 2010.
 He was also the president of the Society of Chinese Accountants and Auditors in 2008 and is currently the chairman of its membership and promotion committee.
 Mr. Yeung was appointed as a vice chairman of Accounting Development Foundation Limited in 2018.
 He has been a member of the Chinese People's Political Consultative Conference in Shandong Province since January 2013.
 He is the immediate past chairperson of the Association of China Trend Studies (HK).
-He was also appointed as an independent non-executive director of Wah Sun Handbags International Holdings Limited, Golden Century International Holdings Group Limited and Capital Estate Limited, companies listed on the Main Board of the Stock Exchange, on 2 January 2018, 6 April 2020 and 1 April 2022 respectively.
+He was also appointed as an independent non-executive director of Capital Estate Limited, a company listed on the Main Board of the Stock Exchange, on 1 April 2022.
+He served as an independent non-executive director of Golden Century International Holdings Group Limited and Wah Sun Handbags International Holdings Limited, companies listed on the Main Board of the Stock Exchange, from 6 April 2020 to 22 March 2023 and from 2 January 2018 to 23 January 2024.
 Mr. Yeung was appointed as the executive council member of The Hong Kong Independent Non-Executive Director Association Limited on 20 September 2019.
 Mr. Yeung was appointed as our independent non-executive director on 8 June 2011.